jjvanzon/Circular-Language-Spec/1. Spec/23. Previous Version/Symbol Language (2004).md

 In the programming environment, triangles can be used to group members by criteria, without the triangle’s being real objects.
 The triangles are then just used as marks.
 In that case there can be overlapping triangles, but the triangles aren’t objects.

-< Perhaps I should allows non existant triangles: triangles that aren’t object capsules.
+< Perhaps I should allows non existent triangles: triangles that aren’t object capsules.
 I might want the programmer to have control over them.
 Triangles used for the sheer purpose of creating an overlapping structure can then be made non-object, so that no double capsules need to be displayed in the overlapping parts in the overlapping notation.

 ### Procedures can Overlap